Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 14 User specification

-• Define device’s specifications based on the user requirements, patient, medical condition, and risks.
+• Define the device’s specifications based on the user requirements, patient, medical condition, and risks.

 • The user specification will be the basis for the usability engineering requirements